avaneev/biteopt/README.md

 ## Thanks ##

-The author would like to thank [Dietmar Wolz](https://github.com/dietmarwo) for useful discussions and additional BiteOpt testing in the astrodynamics field.
+The author would like to thank [Dietmar Wolz](https://github.com/dietmarwo) for additional BiteOpt testing in the astrodynamics field.
+You may check out the `fast-cma-es` for multi-threaded "parallel retry" wrapper for BiteOpt.

 ## Citing ##